oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The value `product_version` indicates exactly a single version of the product.
 The value of the adjacent `name` property can be numeric or some other descriptor.
-However, it MUST NOT contain version ranges of any kind.
+However, it SHALL NOT contain version ranges of any kind.

 #quote(block: true)[